-A trip to the Galapagos Islands will be the journey of your lifetime.
-The Galapagos Islands are located 600 miles off the Pacific coastline and are Ecuador’s most popular attraction.
-Pristine red and white sanded beaches, coastlines dominated by giant mangroves, ocean waters filled with multicolored life forms and animals that still behave as though man were no enemy, truly make the Galapagos the enchanted islands.
+A trip to the Galapagos Islands is the journey of one’s lifetime.
+Located 600 miles off the Pacific coastline, the Galapagos Islands are Ecuador’s most popular attraction.
+Pristine red- and white-sand beaches, coastlines dominated by giant mangroves, ocean waters filled with multicolored life forms and animals that behave as though man were no enemy –- all of which makes the Galapagos Islands a captivating travel experience.

 Boarding both the Atlantic and Pacific Oceans, Panama offers over 1,000 miles of beaches and more than 1,500 islands.
 Pamana’s most famous attraction is the world-renowned Panama Canal.
 Watch and learn how the Pacific and Atlantic are joined together by incredible ingenuity.
 Hike along the 10,000-foot extinct volcano, see the elusive Quetzal bird and discover seven different Indian tribes.

 Ecuador straddles the equator on South America’s west coast.
 Its diverse landscape encompasses Amazon rainforest, Andean highlands, and the wildlife-rich Galapagos Islands.
 Explore the indigenous markets, colonial towns, and sun-drenched beaches.
 This country is a mix of diverse cultures, climates and landscapes.
 Adding to the appeal is Ecuador’s relatively small size and its ease of travel.